 Prince Charles to visit India next month to celebrate India-UK ties

-Britain's Prince Charles will make a two-day visit to India on November 13 and 14 to celebrate India-UK relations, his royal office announced on Monday.
-Charles' visit will focus on climate change and sustainable finance.
+Britain's Prince Charles will visit India on November 13 and 14 to celebrate India-UK relations during which he will also discuss issues like climate change and sustainable finance, his office announced on Monday.
+The visit by the heir-to-the-British throne to India will be his second trip in two years and 10th overall.

 "The Prince of Wales will visit India from November 13 to 14, as part of Their Royal Highnesses' Autumn tour, to celebrate British-Indian connections," Clarence House said in a statement.
 "His Royal Highness will carry out engagements in New Delhi with a focus on sustainable markets, climate change and social finance," the statement said.